-Quick Fresh Peach Chutney is a perfect recipe to make when peaches are at their seasonal best.
+Peach Chutney is a perfect chutney recipe to make when peaches are at their seasonal best.
 A tangy chunky relish, chutney is a perfect condiment for spicy Indian curries, for a Ploughman’s Lunch or as a side condiment for grilled meat.

-Having only arrived back from vacation less than two weeks ago, it was like waking up to summer’s bounty when arriving home.
-Peaches, corn and tomatoes in full swing, quite possibly at the peak of their perfection.
-Though for me it was my first taste of summer and I’m now devouring them knowing in a week or so they’ll be gone.
 I’ve already seen pumpkin recipes on the internet.
 That feels a bit like seeing Halloween décor in stores in June.
-I just need a little bit more time to celebrate the late summer produce.
+I just need a little bit more time to celebrate the summer produce.